Ifdhal17/f1_point_finisher_prediction/README.md

 **Background & Purposes**

 F1 or Formula One is an open wheel racing organized by Fédération Internationale de l'Automobile (FIA).
-Each season consists of multiple races, known as Grand Prix and helt at circuits around the world.
+Each season consists of multiple races, known as Grand Prix and held at circuits around the world.
 Drivers and teams (called constructors) compete for the World Drivers and Constructors Championships.
 Since 2010, only the top 10 finishers earn points.
 The competition for the 2025 World Drivers Championship is extremely tight, making the prediction of point-scoring (Top 10) positions crucial for understanding championship dynamics and team performance.

 This project aims to build a machine learning model that can be predict whether a Formula 1 driver will finish in top 10 in a Grand Prix.
 This model uses historical race, driver, and constructor data, focusing on the modern era (2014 onward) to improve accuracy.
 However, this model ignores factors such as pit stop history, tire management, weather conditions, grid penalties, and team orders. **Therefore, the predictions may not fully reflect the real world dynamic of Formula 1 races.**